 You can read more about my project here: Digital Boundaries

 I have a BSc and MSc in Psychology from the University of Padova in Italy, my home country.
-I discovered HCI during my MSc and decided to spend a year abroad to improve my research skills.
-I moved to Finland for a year and worked as a visiting assistant researcher at the Ubiquitous Interaction group, Computer Science Dept. at the University of Helsinki and at HIIT (Helsinki Institute for Information Technology) with Giulio Jacucci.
+During my MSc, I spent a year in Finland and worked as a visiting assistant researcher at the Ubiquitous Interaction group, Computer Science Dept. at the University of Helsinki and at HIIT (Helsinki Institute for Information Technology) with Giulio Jacucci.
 While there, I worked, among other projects, on haptic feedback perception with Eve Hoggan.
 For my MSc thesis, I worked at HTLab (Human Technology Lab) with Luciano Gamberini on user experience evaluation in multimodal interfaces, which was part of the FP7 EU funded CEEDs project.

-In summer 2015 I completed an internship at Microsoft Research in Cambridge, working with Abigal Sellen in the Human Experience and Design group.
-Whilst there, I investigated email re-finding behaviours across accounts and devices, working closely with Milad Shokouhi from the Machine Intelligence and Perception group.
+In summer 2015 I completed an internship at Microsoft Research in Cambridge, working with Abigail Sellen in the Human Experience and Design group.
+Whilst there, I investigated email re-finding behaviours across accounts and devices, working closely also with Milad Shokouhi from the Machine Intelligence and Perception group.

 |Marta Cecchinato, Abigail Sellen, M Shokouhi, G Smyth||Finding email in a multi-account, multi-device world||2016||CHI 2016, Conference proceeding, San Jose, CA|